List of roles and awards of Subodh Bhave

 Bhave in 2014 at the 45th International Film Festival of India.

 Subodh Bhave is an acclaimed Indian actor, writer, director, and theatre producer, widely regarded as one of the most influential figures in Marathi cinema, television, and theatre.
 Known for his versatility and dedication to his craft, Bhave has received numerous prestigious awards and nominations across both popular and technical categories.
-His accolades include four Maharashtra State Film Awards, seven Zee Chitra Gaurav Puraskars, five Zee Marathi Utsav Natyancha Awards, and a Filmfare Marathi Award.
+His accolades include five Maharashtra State Film Awards, seven Zee Chitra Gaurav Puraskars, five Zee Marathi Utsav Natyancha Awards, and a Filmfare Marathi Award.
 He has also been recognized on national and international platforms for his contributions to the performing arts.

 Bhave began his artistic journey through theatre, both acting in and directing stage plays, earning early accolades for performances in productions such as Asach Ek Divas, which brought him his first award, and Kalaa Yaa Lagalya Jeeva, which won him seven Best Actor awards, including the State Award’s silver medal.
 Simultaneously venturing into television and film, he played prominent roles in celebrated series like Geet Ramayan, Damini, and Kavadase, the latter earning his first Zee Chitra Gaurav Puraskar for Best Actor nomination.
 His roles in Avantika and Vadalvaat gained him two Zee Marathi Utsav Natyancha Awards.
 His film performances in Aamhi Asu Ladke (2005), Sakhi (2008), Sanai Choughade (2008), Ek Daav Dhobi Pachhad (2009), and Anumati (2013) received critical acclaim, with Aamhi Asu Ladke and Ranbhool (2010) earning several awards at the Maharashtra State Awards, MaTa Sanmaan, and Zee Chitra Gaurav Puraskar.
 Notably, he also won a Best Playback Singer award for Ranbhool.

 Bhave has earned the moniker "Biopic King" for his compelling portrayals in historical dramas such as Balgandharva (2011), Lokmanya: Ek Yugpurush (2015), Ani...
 Dr. Kashinath Ghanekar (2018), Har Har Mahadev (2022) and Sant Tukaram (2025).
 His roles in Lokmanya: Ek Yugpurush, Hrudayantar (2017), and Vaalvi (2023) earned him further nominations at the Filmfare Awards.
 As a director, Bhave made a significant impact with his debut film adaptation of Katyar Kaljat Ghusali, a critical and commercial triumph that won him a Filmfare Award for Best Director, as well as accolades from the International Film Festival of India, Sanskruti Kala Darpan Awards and two Chitra Gaurav Purashkar.
 His diverse filmography also includes notable works such as Aiyyaa (2012), Touring Talkies (2013), Fugay (2017), Savita Damodar Paranjpe (2018), Phulrani (2023), His Story of Itihaas (2025), along with award-winning television roles in series like Kulvadhu, Tula Pahate Re and Chandra Aahe Sakshila.